jondot/roundtrip/README.md

 ### Clone and run

+Roundtrip currently supports HTTP and zeromq as its RPC mechanisms.

+For HTTP, this means you
-Roundtrip currently supports HTTP as its RPC mechanism (CLI and 0mq are on the way).
-This means you can host it using your favorite battle-tested Ruby stack -- anything that can run a Rack application.
+can host it using your favorite battle-tested Ruby stack -- anything that can run a Rack application.